FAQs

 Can I try it for a couple of weeks?

-We do require a minimum of 30 days notice to cancel your contract – view it like a job, just a great one that you can do from home at times to suit you.
-If you find you cannot complete your first month’s articles, please notify us immediately to discuss
+We require a minimum of 30 days notice to cancel your contract.
+Look at it like a job, but one that you can do from home at times to suit you.
+If you find that you can’t complete your first month’s articles, you will need to notify us immediately.

 What if I’m too busy one week or I’m ill?

-For this reason, as per the terms and conditions, we do recommend that you get ahead on your writing and the system does facilitate that.
-If, however, you run out of articles and are unable to complete your contracted articles as required, please notify us immediately to discuss.
+For this reason, as per the terms and conditions, we recommend that you get ahead on your writing, as our system enables you to do that.
+However, if you are unable to complete your contracted articles as required, you will need to get in touch with us straight away.

 What if I want to stop?

 We ask that you give us a minimum of a calendar month’s notice.
 This gives us time to find another writer to take over from you.
-Please remember you do not get paid for partly-completed contracts
+It’s worth remembering that we cannot pay you for partly-completed contracts.

 How many articles will I need to write?